vmalnathnambiar/exfilms/README.md

 $ exfilms --help
 ```

-*For assistance in converting your vendor-specific MS data into mzML, please refer to our guide on data conversion [here](./guide/dataConversion.md).*
+*For assistance in converting your vendor-specific MS data into mzML, please refer to our data conversion guide [here](./guide/dataConversion.md).*

 ## Platform Compatibility